CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 ## 13. Run the "bundle exec jekyll serve" command to generate your site

+- In the terminal in VS Code, type the command **bundle exec jekyll s** and press enter.

+- You'll see some text appear (messages from Jekyll), including a URL that appears after the title **Server address:**.
+The server address will typically start with: **http://127.0.0.1:4000/**.

+{% include feature/image.html img="bundle-exec-jekyll-s.gif" alt="Visual Studio Code user runs the bundle exec jekyll serve command in the terminal" border=true width="80%" %}

 {:.alert .alert-blue}
 **What does 'bundle exec jekyll s' do?** This command starts a development server on your local computer and "serves" (i.e. makes available) the HTML, CSS, and JavaScript files that comprise your website.
 These files are built (and rebuilt) in the "_site" folder.
 After the server is started, Jekyll will rebuild the website each time you save a change to a file in the project folder.
-Learn more in our [Generate Your Site documentation](https://collectionbuilder.github.io/cb-docs/docs/repository/generate/){:target="_blank" rel="noopener"}
+Learn more in our [Generate Your Site documentation](https://collectionbuilder.github.io/cb-docs/docs/repository/generate/){:target="_blank" rel="noopener"}.

-- In the terminal in VS Code, type the command **bundle exec jekyll s** and press enter.

-- You'll see some text appear (messages from Jekyll), including a URL that appears after the title **Server address:**.
-The server address will typically start with: **http://127.0.0.1:4000/**.

-{% include feature/image.html img="bundle-exec-jekyll-s.gif" alt="Visual Studio Code user runs the bundle exec jekyll serve command in the terminal" border=true width="80%" %}

 - Hold down **Ctrl / Command** and click the server address link to open the site in your browser, or copy the URL and paste it into a browser.'

-{% include feature/image.html img="open-server.gif" alt="Visual Studio Code clicks on the server address link to open the site in their browser" border=true width="80%" %}
+{% include feature/image.html img="open-csv-site.gif" alt="Visual Studio Code clicks on the server address link to open the site in their browser" border=true width="80%" %}

 - After you start the server, note that whenever you make a change to a file and save it, the terminal will note that it rebuilt the site in a certain amount of seconds.